stormwaterheatmap/website/docs/02_Technical Reference/03_High-resolution Land Cover.md

 CCAP water and dirt classes to help clean up shoreline areas using a 10-m focal maximum algorithm to grow the class landward.
-The decision and replacement approach is as follows for each 1-m pixel, where label ID numbers are listed in Table 1 above
+The decision and replacement approach is as follows for each 1-m pixel, where label ID numbers are listed in Table 1 above.

 **Classification Psuedocode**